 We found 3 neuromuscular medicine providers near Los Angeles, CA.

-Dr. Ramzi Ben-Youssef sees patients in Los Angeles, CA and Pasadena, CA. His medical specialties are spinal cord injury medicine and neuromuscular medicine.
-His training includes a residency program at Loma Linda University Medical Center.
-Dr. Ben-Youssef's clinical interests encompass pain management.
-He takes Medi-Cal, Medicaid, and Medicare, in addition to other insurance carriers.
-Dr. Ben-Youssef (or staff) speaks the following foreign languages: Arabic and French.
-He is professionally affiliated with Keck Medicine of USC.
+Dr. Ramzi Ben-Youssef works as a spinal cord injury specialist and neuromuscular medicine specialist in Los Angeles, CA and Pasadena, CA. Dr. Ben-Youssef's residency was performed at Loma Linda University Medical Center.
+Clinical interests for Dr. Ben-Youssef include pain management.
+He accepts several insurance carriers, including Medi-Cal, Medicaid, and Medicare.
+In addition to English, Dr. Ben-Youssef (or staff) speaks Arabic and French.
+He is affiliated with Keck Medicine of USC.

 Clinical interests: OCCUPATIONAL MEDICINE, PAIN MEDICINE

-Dr. Michael Graves' areas of specialization are neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
-He graduated from Stanford University School of Medicine and then he performed his residency at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD).
-These areas are among Dr. Graves's clinical interests: peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
-He is in-network for Medicare insurance.
-He has received distinctions including Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
-Dr. Graves is affiliated with Ronald Reagan UCLA Medical Center.
+Dr. Michael Graves' specialties are neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
+He practices in Los Angeles, CA. Dr. Graves's areas of expertise include the following: peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
+He is professionally affiliated with Ronald Reagan UCLA Medical Center.
+He graduated from Stanford University School of Medicine.
+His residency was performed at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD).
+Dr. Graves honors Medicare insurance.
+He has received the following distinctions: Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.

 Clinical interests: Amyotrophic Lateral Sclerosis, Electromyography (EMG), Guillain Barre Syndrome, Muscular Dystrophy, ...
 (Read more)

-Dr. Neil Butani is an interventional pain medicine, neurophysiology, and addiction medicine specialist.
-In his practice, Dr. Butani focuses on pain management.
-Dr. Butani studied medicine at the University of Southern California (USC), Keck School of Medicine.
+Dr. Neil Butani's specialties are interventional pain medicine, neurophysiology, and addiction medicine.
+He has indicated that his clinical interests include pain management.
+He graduated from the University of Southern California (USC), Keck School of Medicine.

 Clinical interests: PAIN MEDICINE, SLEEP MEDICINE